NTGPE manages the accreditation, professional development and support of GP supervisors in the NT.

 NTGPE has a supervisor advisory committee, which is made up of GP supervisors representing different regions in the NT.
 The committee's role is to provide representation from the GP supervisor group to engage in direct communication and provide feedback, suggestions and advice to NTGPE and meets three to four times a year.

-Contact the Supervisor and Practice Accreditation Coordinator on email@example.com or the SLO to be put in touch with your regional representative.
+Contact the Supervisor and Practice Accreditation Manager on firstname.lastname@example.org or the SLO to be put in touch with your regional representative.

 Expressions of interest to become a committee member are called for biannually.
 For more information contact email@example.com.

 - Peak Body Support

 General Practice Supervisors Association (GPSA) is the peak body for GP supervisors nationally and offers education and support for GP supervisors.
 NTGPE encourages all GP supervisors to become a member of GPSA through their website (membership is free).